- Religion and Philosophy»

 The Dragonborn False Messiah

 The game series itself is based around the Elder Scrolls, which foretell great events of the future.
-One of these is a civil war in Skyrim and how the DRAGON Alduin shall come to seek worship and destroy the world (clearly alluding to Satan).
+One of these is a civil war in Skyrim and how the dragon Alduin shall come to seek worship and destroy the world (clearly alluding to Satan).
 So the next Dragonborn is born, which is you.
 While anyone can kill a dragon, only you can destroy its soul by absorbing it with which you then use it to unlock more powers called Shouts (kind of like spells in the game but are used in Dragon tongue and spoken rather than cast).
-But given the pagan origins we can see in both the good and bad gods in the game, this character is by default a false perversion of the Messiah.
-It intends to divert us from the real Messiah, Yahusha Ha Mashiach.
+But given the pagan origins we can see in both the good and bad gods in the game, this character is by default a false perversion of Christ.

 Do we need more proof?
 In the previous game Oblivion, there is a book called the Ten Commands.
 This is directly parodying the Ten Commandments of the Most High and replacing them with commands from the Aedric gods.
 If you care for your soul, seek wiser entertainment than this.